 Well a lot has happened since 1999.
 Back then John Howard was Prime Minister, the GST was passed into legislation, Australia won the Rugby World Cup and Sydney’s hail storm was one for the record books!
 The world of Buyers Agents has undergone a world of change since then as well.
 When we started out as Buyers Agents in Sydney in 1999 the term “Buyer’s Agent” did not exist.
 There was not even a category available for us to advertise in the Yellow Pages.
 Read more

+What is a Buyers Agent?
 A Buyers Agent is a licensed real estate professional who specialise in searching, negotiating and purchasing property.
-They represent the buyers interests in a property transaction.
-On the other side of the transaction, the selling agent has the legal and ethical responsibility to achieve the highest possible price and best terms for their clients, the […]
+A Buyers Agent represents the buyers interests in a property transaction.

 The Block – the real winners and losers